damianhakert/damianhakert.github.io/source/_posts/2016-01-27-comparing-terms-gitlab-github-bitbucket.markdown

 ![The Import Project UI in GitLab showing you can import from GitHub, Bitbucket, etc](/images/blogimages/import-project.jpg)

 This is where it could get confusing.
-Now Bitbucket groups multiple repositories into *Projects*.
-Projects in Bitbucket are analogous to an *Organization* in GitHub.
+Now Bitbucket groups multiple repositories into *Projects*, multiple projects into teams, and teams in Bitbucket are analogous to an *Organization* in GitHub.

 In GitLab, we call this a *Group*.
 This allows you to collect several projects together and also have members.